DARKFiB3R/windows-shutdown-notifier/README.md

 ## Credits

-This guide and script were created to help Windows users understand why their computer shut down or restarted.
-Feel free to share this guide with others who might find it useful!
+This guide and script were created for my own personal use with the help of Claude AI (I can't code for sh*t).
+Hopefully others might find it useful.

 **Version:** 1.0
 **Compatible with:** Windows 10/11

-**Last Updated:** September 2025
+**Last Updated:** November 2025